englekk/handbook-docs/Fuse/03 - UI Components.md

 * @(HttpImageSource) - specifies a single image from a URL and its density
 * @(MultiDensityImageSource) - allows you to specify multiple versions of the same image for use with different screen densities.

-In addition, the following classes allow you to configure image sources further:

-* `MemoryPolicy` - controls how long the image data is kept in memory when no longer in use.

 > ### $(MultiDensityImageSource)

 Because devices have widely different pixel densities, Fuse allows you to specify multiple image resources for the same logical `Image`: